ljr1981/simple_json/docs/Claude_AI_docs/SIMPLE_JSON_REFERENCE.md

 ```

 Follow these patterns and SIMPLE_JSON will be:
-- âœ“ Safe from API bugs
+- Ã¢Å“â€œ Safe from API bugs
-- âœ“ Type-safe and void-safe
+- Ã¢Å“â€œ Type-safe and void-safe
-- âœ“ Clear and maintainable
+- Ã¢Å“â€œ Clear and maintainable
-- âœ“ Production quality
+- Ã¢Å“â€œ Production quality

 ---